Prim1Tive/CTFwriteups/TryHackMe/KOTH/Tyler.md

 ```

 what? no king.txt?
-so this is a "rabit hole" somewhat and this shell is seperated from the main machine somehow
+so this is a "rabbit hole" somewhat and this shell is seperated from the main machine somehow
 I tried to enumerate and see if i can gather some info on the main machine

 ```bash